ianoz9114/tecno-kf7j/README.md

 -     fastboot flash vbmeta vbmeta.img  Done!

     Done

 **CAUTION**

-i patched the boot image using magisk version 25.2 the images here were tested on build with v373, kf7j  if you do not know what this means, please contact first
+I patched the boot image using magisk version 25.2
+The images here were tested on build with v373, kf7j  if you do not know what this means, please contact first.

 **CONTACT**